 Your gallbladder is most likely to give you trouble if something blocks the flow of bile through the bile ducts—usually a gallstone, which is formed when excess cholesterol, calcium salts or bilirubin in bile harden.
 If the stones travel into the common bile duct, the tube connecting the liver to the intestine, they can become stuck and block the flow of bile.
 The presence of at least one gallstone in the common bile duct is referred to as choledocholithiasis.

 Gallstones are most common among older adults, women, overweight people, Native Americans and Mexican Americans.

-Laparoscopic cholecystectomy involves removal of the gallbladder using multiple small incisions and a camera rather than a single large incision.
-It is often performed for symptomatic cholelithiasis or cholecystitis, typically caused by gallstones.
+- Laparoscopic cholecystectomy – Minimally invasive surgery using multiple small incisions and a camera rather than a single large incision.
+This is often done when patients have symptomatic cholelithiasis or cholecystitis, typically caused by gallstones.

 - More traditional, single incision surgery – If you have infection, scarring or variations in anatomy, minimally invasive surgery or laparoscopic cholecystectomy may not be the best choice.
 To prevent serious complications, your physician may instead recommend more traditional, open surgery.